Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 In summary, layer normalization in the encoder part of the Transformer architecture provides several advantages, including improved training stability, improved generalization, and improved performance on natural language processing tasks.
 These advantages can help the Transformer architecture achieve state of the art performance on a wide range of natural language processing tasks.

+Question :-

-Question :- What is the advantage of these fully connected neural networks ?
+    • What is the advantage of the fully connected neural networks ?

 The Transformer architecture for natural language processing tasks includes a fully connected neural network in the encoder part, specifically in each Transformer layer.
 This fully connected network is known as the “ feed forward network ” and has several advantages.